 Mental health stigma: Family stigma toward mothers of adults with mental illness

 The participants elaborated on their role as family caregivers for people struggling with mental illnesses.
-Many emphasized family obligation as a core value that guided them in their caregiving work and imbued it with meaning, despite the difficulties and personal price they have had to pay for it.
+Many emphasized family obligations as a core value that guided them in their caregiving work and imbued it with meaning, despite the difficulties and personal price they have had to pay for it.
 Alexandra highlights the gender aspect of caring for a family member with a mental illness:

 Men often either avoid or run away from the problem.
 Not always, but mostly.
 That’s psychology, I’m not making it up.
 You see that it’s mainly mothers who take care of the children, even though most of them are married and the fathers exist, but they distance themselves from the issue.
 (Alexandra).